 - Half a cup of almond Greek or plain Greek yogurt

 - Ice according to your need

-Blend them well and drink them.
-It will taste good, be healthy, and make you feel full for a few hours.
+Blend well and drink.
+It will taste good, be healthy, and feel full for a few hours.

 9. Good for Digestion

-Indigestion can pose a more significant threat in the long run if not taken care of properly.
+Indigestion can pose a more significant threat to ulcers in the long run if not handled properly.

 10. Supports Brain Health